mekowalski/redux-react-blog-app/NOTES.md

 - UserHeader is still making duplicate requests, fetching its own data
 - Need to remove lifecycle, `fetchUser` action creator and from connect()

+- Can still fetch a list of posts and individual user inside the application due to the action creators